SplatooD/splatood/README.md

 ## Controls

-D-pad to move, A to flick roller, START to pause.
+D-pad to move, A to flick roller or fire charger, START to pause.
 Menus accept D-pad to move cursor and START to select an item.

 ## Building